mperry-dev/employee_scheduling_system/TECHNICAL.md

 This step isn't necessary to run or test the project via the command line - it is useful for some IDEs such as `VSCode`, to be able to run the project from within the IDE.

+You might have to run it multiple times for it to work - on Windows it is sometimes unable to delete the redundant dependencies the first time it is run.

 ### 2.4 Configuring Time Spent Finding a Solution

 In the file [`employeesSchedulingSolverConfig.xml`](src/main/resources/employeesSchedulingSolverConfig.xml), change the number in the tag `<unimprovedSecondsSpentLimit>10</unimprovedSecondsSpentLimit>` to the number of seconds you wish the constraint solver to keep looking for a solution whilst it hasn't made any improvements to the score.